How to do a Kegel and supercharge results with Flyte

 Flyte is the FDA-cleared, clinically proven treatment for pelvic floor muscle strength and bladder control.

 More to explore

-- Interested in learning more about the pelvic floor?
+- Interested in learning more about the pelvic floor and pelvic floor anatomy?
 Check out our in-depth Demystifying the Pelvic Floor video.

-- Want to learn more about what you can do at home to reduce or treat SUI leaks?
-Read our expert at home tips and our top 10 questions about Flyte, Pelvital’s at-home, 5-minute per day treatment.
+- Want to learn more about what you can do at home to strengthen the pelvic floor and reduce or treat bladder leaks?
+Read our expert at home tips and our top 10 questions about Flyte, Pelvital’s at-home, 5-minute per day pelvic floor muscle treatment.